sounny/fbu2/unit-2/README.md

 Final Project outline

-Target User: People intrested in public health/Measles outbreak
+Target User: People interested in public health/Measles outbreak

 Motivation: How help people understand and identify vulnerable populations and areas with low immunization coverage.
 To keep the public informed and help bring awareness to the importance of the measles vaccine.